12 Books of Christmas

 - Clean the gutters.
 Cleaning gutters is a continuous job.
 We recommend cleaning them both before and after winter.
 In the fall, you should mainly be concerned with clearing out all the leaves and sticks that may be clogging them.
 In the spring, however, you may want to do a cleaning of both the inside and outside of the gutters.
 The amount of rain in the spring can really make a mess, and your gutters need to be draining properly.
 Here is “how-to” from Chaotically Creative.
 Lesley admits that while her DIY results were the impressive, hiring a professional can save time and energy.

 - Inspect the exterior.
 From top to bottom, your house needs some TLC after the harsh winter weather and before the spring storms.
 DIY.com recommends several important areas to look at as you make your rounds.
-Check your roof and gutters for damage.
+Check your roof and gutters for damage and look to get roofing contractors maryland in if there is gamage.
 Repaint or seal any areas that are chipping.
 Inspect your foundation and ensure the ground slopes away from your home to ensure proper drainage.
 These routine tasks are essential to the maintenance and upkeep of your home.
 Another thing to mention, is that you could have a look into getting some hd wireless security camera systems to show that the property has been looked after.